"Nice Try, Kiddo": Investigating Ad Hominems in Dialogue Responses: Reducing Ad Hominem Responses

-For open domain natural language generation, top-$k$ sampling \citep{fan2018hierarchical} and top-$p$ nucleus sampling \citep{holtzman2019curious} are popular sampling algorithms that have been shown to maintain topic consistency and promote diversity.
-In this work, we experiment with constrained decoding through top-$k$ sampling, though our technique could also be applied to nucleus sampling.
+\paragraph{Top-$k$ Sampling} For open domain language generation, top-$k$ sampling \citep{fan2018hierarchical} and top-$p$ nucleus sampling \citep{holtzman2019curious} are popular decoding algorithms that have been shown to maintain topic consistency and promote diversity.
+We experiment with constrained decoding through top-$k$ sampling, though our technique is also applicable to nucleus sampling.
+As top-$k$ sampling is a general decoding algorithm that can be used with various language generation models without further tuning or training, expanding upon this technique allows for a computationally-light generalizability.